Free Independence and Unitary Design from Random Matrix Product Unitaries: From free probability to Weingarten Calculus and Back

 Through standard tensor-network replica manipulations, all quantities of interest considered in this work can be expressed as functions of $\tilde{\Phi}^{(k)}_{\mathcal{E}}$.

 The twirl channel over the unitary Haar ensemble $\mathbb{H}$ can be evaluated using the Weingarten calculus~\cite{collins_integration_2006}.
-In this case, Eq.~\eqref{eq:twirl} reduces to a projection onto the symmetric group $S_k$ of permutations (i.e., the commutant of the unitary group)
+Namely, Eq.~\eqref{eq:twirl} reduces to a projection onto the symmetric group $S_k$ of permutations (i.e., the commutant of the unitary group)

-Here, $\mathrm{Wg}_{\pi,\sigma}(D,k)$ denotes the Weingarten matrix, defined as the inverse of the Gram matrix~\footnote{We here assume the existence of the inverse, which is assured by taking $D>k$, which is the relevant regime considered throughout this work. }
+Here, $\mathrm{Wg}_{\pi,\sigma}(D,k)$ denotes the Weingarten matrix, defined as the inverse of the Gram matrix~\footnote{We here assume the existence of the inverse, which is assured by taking $D>k$, covering all relevant regime considered in this work. }

-which quantifies how permutation operators $T_\pi$ are not orthonormal under the Hilbert-Schmidt inner product.
+which quantifies how permutation operators are not orthonormal under the Hilbert-Schmidt inner product.
 For clarity of notation, we will omit the arguments of $\mathrm{Wg}$ and $G$ when clear from context.
 Moreover, the corresponding moment operator of $\mathbb{H}$ admits a compact form, for which we introduce additional graphical notation,

 and the Gram matrix

 Here, we use dashed wires to denote vectors in the $k!$-dimensional permutation space (i.e., abstract elements of the group algebra $\mathbb{C}[S_k]$).
 In contrast, semicircles represent the corresponding permutation operators acting on the physical Hilbert space $\mathcal{H}^{\otimes k}$ via the representation defined in Eq.~\eqref{eq:moment}.
 For the more intricate expressions arising in the RMPU ensemble, we will omit the explicit $\mathrm{G}$ and $\mathrm{W}$ labels, implicitly assuming that: square boxes represent Weingarten matrices, circular nodes represent Gram matrices, and semicircles represent a projection onto a permutation matrix.